com-pas/compas-sct/docs/SCD_GENERATION.md

 ## Description of SCD file generation from SSD file and a set of STD files

+The automatic generation of SCD file holds on 3 steps which are described below.

 ### Step 1

 <img width="728" alt="Step1-SCD_Initialisation" src="https://user-images.githubusercontent.com/76168202/164478938-0390c05e-ba30-4157-ac8a-dc46189f2f23.PNG">

-For the SCD file constitution, see diagram above:
+For the SCD file initialisation, see diagram above:

 - Creation of a new empty SCD file with Header ID and version and revision.
 Then the SCD file is populated by:
 - import of the SSD file associated with a Site